radwinskis/RadGEEToolbox/README.md

 ***To see the code used to display this plot, please view [this Example Notebook](https://github.com/radwinskis/RadGEEToolbox/blob/main/Example%20Notebooks/Complete_ReadMe_Example.ipynb)***

 For details about Sentinel-1 SAR and Sentinel-2 MSI modules, and all other available Landsat or cross-module functions, please refer to the [RadGEEToolbox documentation](https://radgeetoolbox.readthedocs.io/en/latest/).
 You can also explore [`/Example Notebooks`](https://github.com/radwinskis/RadGEEToolbox/tree/main/Example%20Notebooks) for more usage examples.

+> NOTE for those newer to Python: when you see ***`property`*** next to the function name in the [RadGEEToolbox documentation](https://radgeetoolbox.readthedocs.io/en/latest/), you do not need to add parentheses at the end of the function when calling the function.
+For example: ```my_image_collection.add_date_property``` calls the `add_date_property` property function upon the `my_image_collection` image collection - no parentheses needed.
+All other non-property functions require one or more arguments to be specified by the user, and will require the use of parentheses to define the function arguments.

 ________